-We will do our best to make sure that the personal information in your medical record will be kept private.
+We will do our best to make sure that the personal information obtained during the course of this research study will be kept private.
 However, we cannot guarantee total privacy.
 Your personal information may be given out if required by law.
+Only the minimum necessary data will be provided to the people/entities named below and when possible participants will be identified with a unique study identification number.
 If information from this study is published or presented at scientific meetings, your name and other personal information will not be used.
+This study is being overseen by the Food and Drug Administration (FDA), who may also review your research records.
+Electronic Medical Records and Research Results